 Choose a business structure like sole proprietorship or LLC, and register your business.
 Next, hire an accountant or set up a system for bookkeeping and taxes.

-Additionally, explore options for professional liability insurance for protecting your business and yourself in case of legal claims or disputes.
+Additionally, explore options for professional liability insurance to protect your business and yourself in case of legal claims or disputes.

 Organizing your coaching practice allows you to focus on delivering high-quality parent coaching services to your clients without worrying about the logistical aspects of running a business.